-Each child takes home an appropriately selected book from our chosen SSP scheme, Phonics Shed.
+Each child takes home a graded reading scheme book, using 'Accelerated Reader', every day with a reading record.
 The children share their books with an appropriate adult several times a week.
 The adult asks questions relevant to the interest of the child and encourages predictions.
 The children are encouraged to decode unknown words using appropriate strategies.